Home-Sharing-Team/final-capstone-Project-Back-End/README.md

   - `$ bundle install` - installs all the dependencies required by the project

-  Run Rails s command to run Ruby on Rails server and launch your browser to see the project
+  Run 'Rails s' command to run the Ruby on Rails server and launch your browser to see the project

 ## Testing: